By Charlotte Lowrie

 - If the image is in color, would it be stronger in in black and white, or vice versa?

 4. Does the photo tell a story.
 Most often, the difference between a photo you remember and one that you quickly forget depends on whether the photo tells a story.
-As a viewer, I want to see the story, and this is one of the most important evaluation points that I look for in other photographer's images.
-It is also the element that I try to include in my images.
+As a viewer, I want to see the story, and this is one of the most important evaluation points I look for in other photographer's images.
+It is also the element that I always try to include in my images.

 In strong photos, the story is revealed at first glance, and it is self-contained.
 In the best images, the story evokes an emotional response from the viewer.
 I believe it's that emotional response that ultimately makes the image memorable.
 Try asking these questions as you evaluate images to decide if the image tells a story.